 - Students start college work based on their performance.

-- By reaching out to middle schools or starting with the seventh grade and providing extensive support, Early College High Schools ensure that all students are ready for college-level courses in high school.
+- By reaching out to middle schools or starting with grade seven and providing extensive support, ECHS ensure that all students are ready for college-level courses while still enrolled in high school.

-Early College High Schools serve the developmental and intellectual needs of young people.
+ECHS are designed for students who are underrepresented in postsecondary education, including: students who have not had access to the academic preparation needed to meet college readiness standards, students for whom the cost of college is prohibitive, students of color, first generation college-goers, and English learners.
+ECHS serve the developmental and intellectual needs of young people.
 The schools remove major barriers to postsecondary access and success.
 Students are rewarded for hard work by the opportunity to accelerate and to earn two years of college credit without charge.
 The physical transition between high school and college is eliminated, and learning takes place in a personalized environment where rigorous work is demanded and supported.

 Current legislation, Senate Bill 1316 (Hancock) of 2012, exempts an ECHS and a Middle College High School (MCHS) from the 240-minute school day requirement.
 The legislation provides that a day of attendance for an ECHS or MCHS student is 180 minutes if the student is a special part-time student enrolled in a community college under specified provisions, or the student is enrolled in grades 11 or 12 and is also enrolled part-time in classes at California State University or University of California campuses.

 Also, Senate Bill 379 (Hancock) of 2013 reduces the minimum instructional time requirements for Charter Schools that operate as Early College High Schools and Middle College High Schools.